fbpx

 Collective compassion provides the banner—and role models provide living proof—that overcoming suicidal thoughts through professional help and daily self-care practices is possible, one breath and one step at a time.

 It’s normal to feel low, but there is always help.
-At SOS, we offer judgement free helpline staffed by compassionate volunteers to allow you to take your first step into a brighter future.
+At SOS, we offer judgement free helpline staffed by compassionate voluntary workers to allow you to take your first step into a brighter future.

 Sources: